 Sustainability of resilience requires that leaders educate themselves in the factors that impact it.
 The American Psychology Association advises that individuals make realistic and specific plans for improvement, capitalizing on strengths and abilities while focusing on skills involving communication and problem-solving.
 This will allow people the ability to manage their feelings toward stressful situations.
 Preoccupation with failure is cited by Woods at Ohio State University, as one of the main factors that can impact resiliency in organizations.
 This can lead to becoming stuck doing outdated behaviors.
 Paula Davis-Laack, the Founder and CEO of the Davis Laack Stress & Resilience Institute explained: “employees today must develop a thicker coat of armor so that future stressors don’t have as much of an impact.”
 It could be critical to uncover any past issues that hold people back from proposing new ideas.
 Open communication must take place, where leaders are supportive and active listeners.
 This requires employees to feel comfortable sharing their thoughts and questions.

 If employees do not recognize that they hold back from asking questions or posing solutions, that can lead to disengagement and ultimately problems with resilience.
 It can be essential to get a baseline measurement on what holds people back from exploring their natural sense of curiosity.
 It can go beyond fear, to areas such as making incorrect assumptions, problems with acceptance with technology, or even present or past environmental factors.
 Making false assumptions can impact an individual’s grit or passion and influence an individual’s motivation to achieve goals.
 Therefore, it is critical to assess assumptions that could affect motivation and influence perception of tasks.
 Leaders should not play down the impact of an individual’s inner monologue or self-talk.
-Padesky and Mooney found that as part of cognitive behavior therapy, building resilience is a matter of mindfully changing basic behaviors and thought patterns.
+Padesky and Mooney found that as part of cognitive behavior therapy, building resilience vs sustainability is a matter of mindfully changing basic behaviors and thought patterns.
 To begin this process, individuals must recognize that they have made certain assumptions that have impacted their actions.

-As organizations strive to remain resilient, they must begin by focusing on developing employee curiosity.
+As organizations strive to remain resilient, they must begin by focusing on developing employee curiosity, sustainability and innovation.
 In a time when remaining innovative is the key to survival, leaders must explore the areas that have kept employees from exploring ideas, asking pertinent questions, and providing potential solutions.
 Doing things, the way they have always been done, will not be enough in the modern workplace.
 As Marshall Goldsmith said, “what got you here, won’t get you there.”
 The sooner leaders recognize the importance of delving into the issues that impede curiosity, the sooner they can set course for a truly innovative and resilient organization.